diegomontanari/42-Born2beRoot/README.md

 ```bash
 sudo usermod -aG sudo <username>
 ```
+Note:
+The usermod command is used to modify a user’s properties on a Linux system.
+Specifically:
+The -a option stands for "append" and ensures that the user is added to the specified group without being removed from any existing groups.
+The -G option is used to specify the groups that the user should be part of.
+So, the command sudo usermod -aG <groupname> <username> adds the specified user to the <groupname> group, keeping the user's membership in other groups intact.

 ### Explain and show the usage of sudo with examples
 ```bash
 sudo ls /root # Access a directory restricted to administrators